Sustainability is the basis of our business and strategy.

-The objective is to increase passenger satisfaction from 69 (2012) to 80 per cent by 2014.
+The objective is to increase passenger satisfaction from 69 (2010) to 85 percent by 2025.
 Satisfied passengers are the foundation of all our business.
 We work on a continuous basis with airlines and regions to develop air routes at all airports.

 - We provide services and products that make things easier for passengers in connection with their flight.

 - Our airports shall be seen as being safe and secure and meet the high standards set for efficiency and sustainability.